vitbogit/algorithms-and-data-structures-help-scripts/README.md

-# Python script to help me test and debug my solutions to algorithm problems
+# Python scripts to help me test and debug my solutions to algorithm problems